gagemw/express-exercise/README.md

 Your goal is to connect the client to the server.
 > When the client types into the input field: "dog/cat/ferret/duck" and clicks the find animal button it should update the client accordingly

-You should not need to touch this /src folder if you do it *correctly.*
+You should not need to touch the /src folder if you do it *correctly.*

 # WEBPACK WOES
 If running the npm start script fails and you're on a Mac OS make sure you've installed Xcode: